-PHARMACY 125 — EXPLORING PHARMACY I
+PHARMACY 125 — Exploring Pharmacy I

-This elective course for Freshman Interest Group students provides opportunities to integrate and apply introductory concepts and content related to Pharmaceutical Sciences, Social Administrative Pharmacy, and Pharmacy Practice.
+Provides opportunities to integrate and apply introductory concepts and content related to Pharmaceutical Sciences, Social Administrative Pharmacy, and Pharmacy Practice.
 Students also develop academic and interpersonal skills helpful for success in current and future courses.

 Various topics related to the Pharmacy profession.